usgs/earthquake-detection-formats/format-docs/StationInfo.md

 degrees.
 * Longitude - A decimal number that identifies the longitude of this station in degrees.
-* Elevation - A decimal number that identifies the elevation of this sation in meters.
+* Elevation - A decimal number that identifies the elevation of this station in meters.

 **Optional Values:**